atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 His manager Steve bursts into his office one morning?

-?Dave, look we?re up against the clock; the Spring development team is struggling to get the new Customer API built in time for the launch of the new DXP platform.
-The front-end development squad are blocked waiting for a working API to call and have asked me if you can build something quickly using TIBCO??
+"Dave, look we're up against the clock; the Spring development team is struggling to get the new Customer API built in time for the launch of the new DXP platform.
+The front-end development squad are blocked waiting for a working API to call and have asked me if you can build something quickly using TIBCO?"

-?Sure you reply, I have just the right tools for the job.
+"Sure you reply, I have just the right tools for the job.
 Exactly what do I need to build?
-Has the API Product Owner got the specification??
+Has the API Product Owner got the specification?"

-?Yes, and the DBA has created the database too!?
+"Yes, and the DBA has created the database too!"
 Steve replied anxiously.

-What you need to do?
+What you need to do...

 Your first task is to create the new Customer API using TIBCO Flogo and get it deployed to the TIBCO Platform Integration environment.